Kiani Beach Resort review: an all inclusive family resort in Crete

-I’ll be writing more about things to do in Chania and what we can recommend doing in Crete with kids another time.
-In the meantime check out my family holiday in Crete video below.
+I’ve written more about things to do in Chania and what we can recommend doing in Crete with kids.
+For an overview check out my family holiday in Crete video below.
 You can also see more of what we got up to in the Instagram Story highlights from our Crete holiday.

 How far is Kiani Beach Resort from the airport?

 Kiani Beach Resort’s closest airport is Chania International Airport and the transfer to the resort takes 30 minutes.
 The drive takes you around the edge of the natural harbour of Souda so is a great introduction to the area.
 You can take a private taxi or book an airport transfer though the hotel.
 There are also a range of hire car companies at the airport.

 Another option for where to stay in Crete

 Kiani Brach Resort has a sister hotel, Kalyves Beach Hotel, which is a five minute drive away in the town of Kalyves.
 We visited for lunch on its opening day for the season.